 3:00 pm: Gruyères Castle, Tibet Museum, or HR Giger Museum

 4:00 pm: Stroll through Gruyères

-If you have any questions about visiting Gruyères, let us know in the comment section below.
+If you have any questions about the best things to do in Gruyères or how to plan your visit, let us know in the comment section below.

 Read all of our articles about Switzerland in our Switzerland Travel Guide.